 Colorado offers a method for immediate relief when a child is at imminent risk of physical or emotional harm by a parent.
 The court can act immediately to suspend all unsupervised contact between the child and the parent allegedly putting the child at risk and place them under emergency child custody with a legal guardian.
 However, there are serious penalties when false allegations are made against a parent.
-Our Fort Collins child custody attorneys can explain emergency child custody if you believe your child is in imminent danger of physical or emotional abuse in Colorado, contact us to discuss your concerns.
+If you believe your child is in imminent danger of physical or emotional abuse in Colorado, always call law enforcement first.
+Our Fort Collins child custody attorneys can explain emergency child custody, contact us to discuss your concerns.

 What Constitutes Child Endangerment